 The teacher's motor insurance will cover any liability arising out of the use of the car.
 If comprehensive cover has been arranged then it will also cover damage to the teacher's car.
 There will however be an excess and the possible loss of a No Claim Bonus / Discount.
 The school's Custodian Policy has been extended to include such financial loss by the teacher in the event of involvement in an accident while using the car on behalf of the school.
-Even where the teacher's car in the event of an accident while using the car on behalf of the school cover damage to the teacher's car in the event of an accident while using the car on behalf of the school school.
+Even where the teacher's policy is not comprehensive, the school's Custodian Policy should cover damage to the teacher's car in the event of an accident while using the car on behalf of the school.